 So, the finish number is 2.

 Once students have found the number, model the path on the projected chart.
-To get them to see the relationships, have them observe how the number changes when the arrows point in different directions; for example, when the arrows point up, the number decreases by 10; when they point to the left, the number decreases by 1, etc.
+To support them in seeing the relationships between numbers on the path, have them observe how the number changes when the arrows point in different directions; for example, when the arrows point up, the number decreases by 10; when they point to the left, the number decreases by 1, etc.

 Activity 2: A Corn Roast